Ultra-endurance nutrition

 Point 1

-Prepare a specific plan night before departure.
+Prepare a specific night plan before the start.

 Point 2